ethereum/devp2p/caps/eth.md

   The remaining items of the last list are missing in that case, and the client can fetch them using another `GetReceipts` request.

+If the server does not have the receipts of a certain block in its storage, it should end the response at that block.

 The recommended soft limit for Receipts responses is 2 MiB.

 ### BlockRangeUpdate (0x11)